Self-insemination

-Self-insemination (also known as "selfing") is a mating behavior engaged in by individuals of multiple flatworm species, such as the free-living Macrostomum hystrix.
+Self-insemination (also known as "selfing") is a mating behavior engaged in by multiple flatworm species, such as the free-living Macrostomum hystrix, and some sea slugs.
 Species that engage in this method of reproduction are hermaphroditic, meaning they possess both male and female reproductive organs.
 Selfing is referred to as a conditional reproductive strategy in this species, which means that there is a preference to reproduce with a mate.

-Sea slugs have also been found to reproduce through self-insemination.

 Mechanics

 Self-insemination has been demonstrated in isolated individuals of the flatworm species M. hystrix.
 This is achieved by using their male copulatory organ, a needle-like stylet, to pierce through the epidermis and into the parenchyma.
 Sperm is injected into the anterior region of their body due to physical limitations, which is inclusive of their own head.
 From the site of injection, sperm migrate posteriorly to the female reproductive organs (ovaries) where fertilization occurs.
 Flatworms that were studied in isolation contained significantly more sperm in their anterior region than those who were placed in triplet groups.